 A site plan, or plot plan, is part of architectural documentation.
 It functions as a map of your building site and provides details about how the structure will be oriented.

 In short, site plans are large-scale drawings that display the total extent of a site for a proposed or existing development.
-Along with location plans, they might be required for planning applications.
+They might be required for planning applications along with location plans.
 Furthermore, they may be accompanied by site sections, which display the site’s topography.

 Usually, site plan drawings are created after a series of site investigations and desk studies.
 Depending on the project size, they may be at a scale of 1:200 or 1:500.
 However, larger scales might be used for very small projects.